Golf

 “Everywhere else, there is that demon grass,” said Parascenzo.
 “A stray ball generally is a lost ball.
 No matter, because a found ball is probably unplayable.
 You need a machete, not a wedge.”

-I have long suspected that golfers, especially those who play the game from childhood into old age (from powerful to frail), possess a streak of masochism.
-It’s the only explanation I have for why somebody would put up with this wicked pursuit for longer than a year.
+I have long suspected that golfers possess a streak of masochism.
+It’s the only explanation I have for why somebody would put up with this wicked pursuit for more than a few months.
 It’s certainly a prerequisite for enjoying Ballybunion in 60km/h winds—a case, if ever there was one, of a good walk spoiled.

-Collapsing into a chair in the clubhouse after my round, I felt like Lucky Jim when he woke up to a particularly nasty hangover: as if I had been on a cross-country run and then been expertly beaten up by the secret police.
+Collapsing into a chair after my round, I felt like Lucky Jim when he woke up with a particularly nasty hangover: as if I had been on a cross-country run and then been expertly beaten up by the secret police.
 I felt bad.
 And because of it I (kind of) felt good.

 A golfer can only take so much pain.
-That’s why I’m glad I ended my trip at Trump International Golf Links & Hotel in Doonbeg.
-It acted as a sort of ointment to my wounds.
+That’s why I’m glad I ended my trip at the cushy Trump International Golf Links in Doonbeg.

-I didn’t have time to be pampered at the resort spa, but the old-world hotel with its comfortable rooms, delicious food, and caring staff (who I believe sensed my fragile state) all contributed to a serene experience—a peacefulness which extended to my round the following morning.
+I didn’t have time to be pampered at the resort spa, but the old-world hotel with its comfortable rooms, Irish fare, and caring staff (who I believe sensed my fragile state) all contributed to a serene, healing experience—a peacefulness which extended to my round the following morning.

 It was one of those murky, windless days.
 And whereas Ballybunion was packed, the Greg Norman-designed links was nearly deserted.
 For most of the round, the closest thing I had for company was cattle grazing in the distance.
 There was also that jumpy springer spaniel that accompanied me down the last, just as the rain, which had been threatening the whole day, began to lash down.